Skip to content

 Find Out More About Tax Credits for Michigan's Working Families

 Money Back in Michigan This packet promotes awareness of various federal and state tax credits available to low- and moderate-income households.
 It is designed to assist organizations that serve low-income individuals and families by providing timely information about credits for which they may qualify.
 The flyers can be distributed or displayed in local offices, libraries, community centers, and retail businesses.
-Click here for the Tax Year 2009 Money Back in Michigan packet (posted 2-1-10).

 Introducing the Michigan Earned Income Tax Credit (Michigan Department of Treasury, June 2008)